What you'll have at the end

 app.bitcoiners.aeif you don't want to operate the bot yourself anymore.

-When the closed beta opens you'll receive a Pro license token (a single base64 string).
+When you subscribe to Pro you'll receive a Pro license token (a single base64 string).
 Paste it into config.yaml:

 license: tier: pro key: "eyJ0aWVyIjoicHJvIi..." # the token from your email